rundeck/rundeck/docs/en/plugins-user-guide/ssh-plugins.md

 * `hostname`: the hostname of the remote node.
 It can be in the format "hostname:port" to indicate that a non-default port should be used.
 The default port is 22.
 * `username`: the username to connect to the remote node.

-When a Script is executed on a remote node, it is copied over via SCP first, and then executed.
-In addition to the SSH connection properties above, these node attributes can be configured for SCP:

-* `file-copy-destination-dir`: The directory on the remote node to copy the script file to before executing it.
-The default value is `C:/WINDOWS/TEMP/` on Windows nodes, and `/tmp` for other nodes.
-* `osFamily`: specify "windows" for windows nodes.

 In addition, for both SSH and SCP, you must either configure a public/private keypair for the remote node or configure the node for SSH Password authentication.

 Out of the box typical node configuration to make use of these is simple.